 George Fox begins offering a three-year doctor of physical therapy degree, becoming only the second school in the state to do so.

 George Fox breaks ground on Stoffer Family Stadium.
-The facility will accommodate track and field and will be home to the revived football program, making a return to the school in 2014 after a 45-year hiatus.
+The facility is constructed to accommodate track and field and the revived football program.